pepa65/e2crypt/README.md

 ```

 ### Example: decrypting an encrypted directory
-Enhanced permissions are needed to flush the file cache, so the contents
+A wrong password will be accepted, but only once the right password has been
-of the decrypted directory can be displayed properly.
+entered is the directory decrypted.

 ```console
 $ ls vault